Skatteetaten/gobo/README.md

 ## Download static playground files from graphql-kotlin
+The playground files must be included to run the gobo-playground application in the browser in offline environment.
+This apply for running in secure environment e.g. test environment within Skatteetaten.

-To download static playground files from graphql-kotlin, run command ./gradlew download-playground
+To download static playground files from graphql-kotlin, run command:
+./gradlew download-playground